Physics-50/Module-2/docs/week2.md

 + Prepare a .csv file with your $$x\pm \delta x$$ and $$L$$ data.
 There is a new tab in your Google sheets worksheet, prepared for this.
 Be sure to change the column headings to reflect your data as these will appear as axes labels on your fit.

-+ Load the .csv file with your data into the [curve fitting script introduced previously], selecting "linear" under the "kind" pull-down menu.
++ Load the .csv file with your data into the [curve fitting script introduced previously](https://physics.hmc.edu/fitter/), selecting "linear" under the "kind" pull-down menu.

 + You should make use of your data, the best-fit analysis and the provided theory to determine the wavelength of your laser.
 You will need to use the methods you have been taught in previous modules to propagate your uncertainty and determine the uncertainty in your final result.